 How long does this process take?

 It is impossible to predict accurately the time it will take to complete this process, since it depends upon many factors, such as the gathering of testimony from witnesses and other forms of evidence.
-Church law calls for the process to take about 18 months.
-Because of this, the scheduling of weddings cannot take place until the process is complete.
+While the reforms of Pope Francis have shortened the process, the average case will still take 12-15 months.
+Because of this, the scheduling of weddings and pre-nuptial preparations cannot take place until the process is complete.

 How much does it cost?

 Nothing for either party (you or your former spouse).
 The Bishop of Bismarck pays for the operational costs through your donations to the Annual God’s Share Appeal.
 Parties are encouraged to pray for all benefactors that make this possible.

 The process will begin after you provide all of the necessary documents and information requested by the Tribunal.
 You will also need to provide a list of friends and/or family members willing to give their testimonies, which is a major source of evidence for most cases.
 The Tribunal must then contact your former spouse, who by Church law has an equal right to be heard.
 The case concludes once as much evidence as possible has been gathered and the case goes on to final decision.

 Per church law, a panel of three judges, which includes specially trained priests and lay persons, will be assigned to your case.
 The evidence is reviewed and a definitive decision is written on behalf of the bishop and the Church community as to whether the marriage can be declared null or remains valid and binding.